- Greenland sharks are drawn to decaying matter.

 Since their movement is painstakingly slow, albeit being capable of short bursts of speed, at about 1.6 miles per hour, Greenland sharks often eat sleeping prey.
 They have a large buccal cavity that sucks in fish which is probably why they’ve been found whole in their systems.

-Eaters-of-opportunity, they’ve been spotted alongside fishing boats in order to get their meals.
+Opportunistic in nature, they’ve been spotted alongside fishing boats in search of a meal.
 Greenland sharks must be getting what they need in their diets since they can grow to be over 20-feet long and up to 2,200 lbs!
-One thing’s for sure, there’s no calorie counting among this species.
+One thing’s for sure, there’s no calorie counting with this species.